Ikat Rugs comprise of widely popular coloring techniques and motifs employed by the Silk Road weavers for centuries.

 The king of Thailand visited the US in 1856 and gifted a fine piece of Cambodian Ikat cloth to the then US President Franklin Pierce.

 The Cambodian rug industry took a hit during the mid-20th century during Indo-China wars, and little remained of the skilled Ikat Rug weavers and their mastery.

 Kikuo Morimoto from Japan revived the Ikat rug weaving tradition in Cambodia.

 He located two of the remaining rug weavers from the Khmer Rouge Regime survivors and had them teach their techniques to the new Cambodian generation.

 Thai weavers also prepare Ikat weft rugs known locally as Matmi.
 Woven for daily wear amongst Thai royals, the Matmi cloth soon integrated into Thai culture and became a symbol of nobility and prestige.
 The tribes of Karen and Lawa in northern Thailand are skillful weavers of warp Ikat cotton rugs.

-Luckily, RugKnots has all the variety of Ikat Design Rugs that you could possibly need!
+Luckily, RugKnots has all the variety of Ikat Design Rugs that you could need!
+Buy Ikat rugs in the US today.
 Shop at our Ikat Rugs Sale and bring home the centuries-old Ikat patterns for unique décor.